RM-Sharma999/WORLD-LAYOFFS-DATA-CLEANING-AND-EDA/README.md

 ![](https://i.imgur.com/OEYzKPw.png)

 # Data Cleaning Process
-The data was loaded into MYSQL and therefore converted into a database table, then i created a duplicate table to work upon and clean the data with the following steps:
+The data was loaded into MYSQL and therefore converted into a database table, then i created a duplicate table to work upon and clean the data with the following steps below:

+1. Found and removed any duplicate rows using temp tables.

+2. Standardized the Data, checked for any spelling errors, converted the Date column to Standard formart.

+3. Changed the datatypes of two columns, replaced all blank values with Null Values in columns.

+4. Dealt with any NULL values, Blank Values or any other misleading values.

+5. Removed any unwanted row or columns.